Spain corruption scandal turns up heat on PM Rajoy

 "It looks like bribes, the nature of the document is very incriminating, if it's true," the source said.

-Among the companies named in the El Pais story is builder and infrastructure and energy company FCC (FCC.MC).
+Among the companies named in the El Pais story is builder and infrastructure and energy company FCC.
 FCC declined to comment.
 A source close to the company told Reuters that FCC would carry out an internal investigation regarding possible donations.

-El Pais also said the president of another builder, OHL (OHL.MC), Juan Miguel Villar Mir, was one of the donors.
+El Pais also said the president of another builder, OHL, Juan Miguel Villar Mir, was one of the donors.
 OHL declined to comment.

 The accounts published in El Pais were allegedly from two former PP treasurers.
 One of them is Luis Barcenas, who stepped down as party treasurer in 2009 when judges began to investigate his possible involvement in alleged illegal payments and kickbacks to party officials from builders and other businesses which won government contracts.